spidermila/mikrotik_update/README.md

 ```
 -V, --version         Show version
 -h, --help            Help
--D, --dry-run         Only check configuration and test connectivity to devices without performing the update
+-D, --dry-run         Only check configuration and test connectivity to devices
+                      without performing the backup and update.
 -U, --update-only     Only perform update.
 -B, --backup-only     Only perform backup and download the backup file.
 -d DEVICE_NAME        Specify device name(s) as per your configuration file.
                       Can be used multiple times to specify multiple devices.
+                      If no device specified, all devices will be used.
 ```

 ## Example yaml file